b-esc/Handwriter-Web/README.md

 clone & install https://github.com/CSAFE-ISU/handwriter via r-studio

-(i'll write a docker or sh file next semester to do this)

   - checkout dev_master for access to plumber.R (master is cran compliant)
   - cd into handwriter
   - pr <- plumber::plumb("./plumber.R")